 The flavours and textures of some wild foods can be challenging to our modern palettes.
 We have got used to the easy sweetness of tame vegetables, while importing piquant spices from abroad to make them more exciting.
 This is a real shame, as we have an abundance of strongly flavoured, health-giving plants all around us that we have lost – or have yet to acquire – the knowledge and skill to use.
 Scurvy grass is one such plant.

 It is a member of the large brassicaceae family, which includes sea kale, bittercress, common and greater cuckoo flower, sea radish, mustards and of course all the very familiar cultivated vegetables that go towards “meat and two veg”.
 Traditionally, scurvy grass has been the poor relation of all of these and only really makes it into foraging books because it was harvested by sailors to be salted down by the vat-load to help stave off scurvy during long sea voyages.
-It is jam-packed with vitamin C but I can’t imagine the sailors relishing their daily dose – the flavour is strongly – and potentially overpoweringly – mustardy/horseradishy, which is why it gets such bad reviews.
+Contrary to many reports, it isn’t actually much higher in vitamin C than many other plants, but fell into favour because it is easy to find and identify, grows coastally, and, most importantly, is available year-round.
+The flavour is strongly – and potentially overpoweringly – mustardy/horseradishy, which is why it gets such bad reviews.

 Generally, I avoid it or use it in even smaller quantities when its leaves are deep green, thick and fleshy – this generally occurs in spring and summer.
 When the leaves are small I find them an excellent wayside nibble to tickle the tastebuds – but only a nibble!